HISTORY of the JA, THE RITCHIE FAMILY and the JA FAMILY

 Ritchie bragged of "a fourth generation who loves the ranch and knows most of its secret places and will likely carry on the family tradition, my daughter Cornelia Wadsworth."
 Since then, there is a fifth generation, Andrew Bivins.

-Ritchie told of the heart of the JA, when he said, "Nobody or organization succeeds alone in this world so the fact that we are able this year to celebrate our 100th birthday is due in large part to the wonderful, loyal men and women, leader who worked for and with us, men of imagination, men of skill, men of courage, men who braved the elements day or night, men who took pride in their crafts, loved their horses and understood their cattle and were eager to enhance the reputation of the JA and proud to be a part."
+Ritchie told of the heart of the JA, when he said, "No body or organization succeeds alone in this world so the fact that we are able this year to celebrate our 100th birthday is due in large part to the wonderful, loyal men and women, leaders who worked for and with us, men of imagination, men of skill, men of courage, men who braved the elements day or night, men who took pride in their crafts, loved their horses and understood their cattle and were eager to enhance the reputation of the JA and proud to be a part."

 When M. H. W. Ritchie took over the ranch, it was in terrible shape.
 Not only was the country in the midst of a depression, but the drought of the '30's was well under way.
 His grandmother's estate placed a large debt load on the ranch.
 Hobart had recommended selling the ranch, but Montie weathered through, getting the ranch out of debt, buying out the other heirs and caring for the land.